16-785: Integrated Intelligence in Robotics: Vision, Language, and Planning

 There will be no designated textbooks for this course but recommended ones:

-There will be 10 reading homework.
+There will be 9 reading homeworks (+1 recommended reading).
 For each seminar class, there will be a list of reading material, e.g., either a book chapter or 1-3 technical papers.
-For each chapter or paper, write up to one-paragraph report on how and why you would modify the idea presented in the paper.
+For each chapter or paper, write 1-paragraph report on how and why you would modify the idea presented in the paper.
 Include other observations/thoughts/questions for class discussion.

 Each student must take a lead role in a literature review class at least once.
 A student is expected to prepare a 20-minute presentation of 1-2 technical papers and lead the discussion.

-Students are encouraged for active participation in paper discussion.
-Examples of active participation include raising/answering insightful or clarification questions, or sharing additional literature review on related work.
+Students are strongly encouraged for active participation in class discussion.
+Examples of active participation in a paper discussion include raising/answering insightful or clarification questions, or sharing additional literature review on related work.